SYLA

 Picture

-Amina is a Solicitor within the Intellectual Property and Commercial Contracts team at MacRoberts.
+Amina is a Commercial Lawyer at Dentons, specialising in commercial contracts, intellectual property, technology, and data protection.
 Amina completed the LLB at Robert Gordon University, and then went on to complete her Diploma in Professional Legal Practice at the University of Strathclyde.
 Amina is also Committee Member of the Law Society of Scotland’s Racial Inclusion Group.

-Amina served on the SYLA Committee for two years as a non-executive committee member, and one year as the Treasurer.
-In her role as Vice President, she hopes to bring her passion for representation to the forefront and is dedicated to being the voice for those that are unrepresented within the legal profession.
+Amina served on the SYLA Committee for two years as a non-executive committee member, one year as the Treasurer, and one year as Vice Present.
+In her role as President, she hopes to bring her passion for representation to the forefront and is dedicated to being the voice for those that are unrepresented within the legal profession.

 Having personally experienced a career transition, Amina is keenly aware of the challenges faced by junior lawyers who wish to move across disciplines.
 Amina intends to raise awareness and organise events that highlight the potential of transferrable skills.
 By bridging this overlooked gap, our progression can open doors to new opportunities and enable junior lawyers to thrive in different sectors.